Emmunaf/politoVideoDownloader/README.md

 <details>
   <summary>Real reason</summary>

-  Bored during an introduction lecture.
+  Bored during an introduction lecture :grimacing:.
 </details>

 Other interesting reasons (difference between this and others one already present on the net):